-Once added, get a good night’s rest and then open up the sleep widget (or glance on the Venu 2) to see your sleep score along with some insight on your sleep quality.
+Once added, get a good night’s rest and then open up the sleep widget (or glance at the Venu 2) to see your sleep score and insight on your sleep quality.

-Garmin’s actual sleep score is a number (0-100) determined based on your overall quality of sleep.
+Garmin’s actual sleep score is a number (0-100) determined based on your overall sleep quality.

 The higher the score, the better your sleep quality was for that night.

 The picture above shows that its wearer scored an 83 – pretty good!
-And its descriptor to match that score is because Garmin was able to track that they had a “long and continuous sleep.”
+And its descriptor to match that score is because Garmin could track that they had a “long and continuous sleep.”
 If only that happened every night!